leanhducprovn/health-care-install/README.md

 ```
 export PATH="$PATH:`pwd`/flutter/bin"
 ```
+This command sets your  `PATH`  variable for the  _current_  terminal window only.
+To permanently add Flutter to your path, see  [Update your path](https://docs.flutter.dev/get-started/install/macos#update-your-path).
 ##### Create and run a simple Flutter app
 Create a new Flutter app by running the following from the command line:
 ```